kristofferahl/dhuh/README.md

 - Support for password fields (input)
 - Command for reading (and formatting) answers
 - Validation
+- Dynamic options
-- Show/Hide groups and forms based on conditions
+- Show/Hide groups and fields based on conditions
 - vhs demo

 More ideas